 - Learning the tools, algorithms and libraries.
 There is so much out there already implemented that will help you get things done.
 For example, recently I needed to run the Apriori algorithm over a data set.
 I could implement it myself, but I ended up using a pre-cooked library.
 Knowing the theory and the needs behind it helped me determine what I needed to look for to get the outcome I wanted from the data.

 - Ability to identify vanity metrics.
 Some things tell you nothing about the real performance of a feature or a product.
 It’s important to not get sidetracked by those - the rose-colored glasses will eventually wear off.
 Read more on what constitutes a vanity metric.

 I got myself into a habit where every day I spend some time analyzing the data and learning more about the available tools that can make me more data-driven.
 This makes a lot of feature planning decisions really easy - I combine customer interviews with information on past and projected performance, and then there is very little to argue about the potential impact.
 It does not matter that I am not a data scientist by trade - being able to work with data became a key component of my PM responsibilities, and I am loving it.

 Whether you are an engineer, PM, designer or researcher - I would encourage you to carve out some time to learn about the data tools and stores that your team works with.
 Once you get an idea of how you can extract insights, you will be able to operate at a much higher velocity.
 Being more well-versed in data does not mean that you don’t need a data science team - they still are a major factor in your product’s success, as they operate at a much higher scale.
 Being well-versed in data does unlock opportunities for yourself, however, to be able to quickly understand how your users are operating with a product and what you can do better to address their needs.

-For additional reading, I recommend checking out “Your Team Doesn’t Need A Data Scientist For Simple Analytics”.
+For additional reading, I recommend checking out “Your Team Doesn’t Need A Data Scientist For Simple Analytics” (link no longer active).